-Recently, I have found myself noting where ingredients can be switched out for something I may already have in my cupboards or fridge.
-Too often I have set my heart on cooking a particular recipe that has not only included prep time, cooking time but also the time spent searching supermarket shelves for a particular ingredient.
-The more I cook, the more I realise that recipes are just guidelines and no one's going to tell you off if you add two more garlic cloves than the recipe asked for or swapped out the butternut squash for a sweet potato you found loitering at the back of the vegetable draw.
+Recently, I have found myself noting where ingredients can be swapped for something I may already have in my cupboards or fridge.
+Too often I have set my heart on cooking a particular recipe that has not only included prep time and cooking time but also the time spent searching supermarket shelves for a particular ingredient.
+The more I cook, the more I realise that recipes are just guidelines; it's fine to add two extra garlic cloves to a recipe or to swap the butternut squash for the sweet potato loitering at the back of the vegetable drawer.

 This week we tried and tested some ingredient swaps at home.
-The team swapped one ingredient from their favourite meals with something they already had.
+The team swapped one ingredient from their favourite dish for another they already had to hand.

 1. Swap pasta sheets for vegetable strips

 This is a great way to use any leftover vegetables such as butternut squash or courgettes.
-If you’re looking for a lower carb alternative to pasta, vegetables make for a healthier alternative to the classic lasagne.
+If you’re looking for a lower carb alternative to pasta, using vegetable strips makes a lighter but equally delicious version of lasagne.

 I wouldn't recommend trying to cut your own butternut squash for this – it's too large to fit on a mandolin and even with the sharpest knife it imposes a level of risk to life and limb.
 Sainsbury's produces them ready made if you are willing to pay a premium to offset the risk!

-I had to shield this from my Italian flatmate – he saw the effort I had gone to simmering the ragù for 2 hours and making an exemplary béchamel, only not to make my own fresh egg pasta...
+I had to shield this from my Italian flatmate – he saw the effort I had gone to simmering the ragù for 2 hours and making an exemplary béchamel sauce, only for me not to make my own fresh egg pasta...

-I really did enjoy this labour of love in the end.
-The squash and courgette slices might not negate the meat and cheese that surround them but they do lighten the dish.
-They do also add a lot of moisture – in future, I'd use dry aged mozzarella instead of fresh and reduce the ragù so it results in less liquid.
+The squash and courgette slices do lighten the dish.
+They also add a lot of moisture – in future, I'd use dry aged mozzarella instead of fresh and reduce the ragù so it results in less liquid.

 2. Swap potato for celeriac

-You should never judge a wonky veg by its shape.
-Celeriac is the knobbly unsung hero of the vegetable world, and vastly underused.
-It comes from the celery family, tasting quite similar but with nuttier and sweeter undertones.
-It makes for the perfect mashed potato stand in – it goes brilliantly on top of fish pies, cottage pie and makes for a great accompaniment to any meat.
+You should never judge a veg by its wonky shape.
+Celeriac, the knobbly, unsung hero of the vegetable world, is underappreciated and underused.
+A member of the celery family, it tastes quite similar but with nuttier, sweeter undertones.
+It is a perfect stand-in for mashed potato, sits comfortably on top of a fish pie or cottage pie and is a great accompaniment to any meat.

 KATE SAYSDespite being put off by its appearance, the celeriac was surprisingly easy to prep and a lot less labour intensive than peeling potatoes.
 I removed all the outer skin with a chef's knife, chopped the flesh into equal sized pieces and then boiled until soft.